-Selecting the Sign in link will take you to the secure 'My Account' area where you will be prompted to input your library card number and PIN code to access your library record.
+Selecting the Sign in link will take you to the secure 'My Bookshelf' area where you will be prompted to input your library card number and PIN code to access your library record.
 Once signed in you will be able to:

 To be able to access this information you will require your library card details.
 Your card number can be found under the barcode on the back of your library card.